DiffusionMRITool/dmritool/Documentation/Sphinx/developers.rst

 * **Pew-Thian Yap**, `MIND Lab`_, `IDEA Group`_, `University of North Carolina at Chapel Hill`_

-People who are interested in diffusion MRI methodology are welcome to join the development team.
+People who are interested in diffusion MRI methodologies are welcome to join the development team.
 We can collaborate via `github <https://github.com/DiffusionMRITool/dmritool>`__.

 Online web statistics on the DMRITool_ development activity are available below: